Skip to content

 style M fill:#fef2f2,stroke:#ef4444,color:#ef4444

-Define one or more Python functions, then pass them to execute_agent() along with a loaded agent.
+Define one or more tool functions, then pass them to turn() along with a loaded agent.
 The executor calls the LLM, dispatches any tool requests to your functions, and loops until the model is done.

 def get_weather(city: str) -> str: